gabxw/gabxw/README.md

 ### About Me

-I'm currently learning and exploring the world of logic programming with VisualG.
+I'm currently learning and exploring the world of programming.
 I'm excited to share my projects and achievements with you.
 Stay tuned for updates!

 ### Skills